 To help limit publication bias and to aid in the identification of clinical trials for meta-analyses, AJKD requires authors of manuscripts pertaining to clinical trials to register their study in a public trials registry.
-AJKD defines a clinical trial as any research project that prospectively assigns human participants to intervention (with or without a comparison group) to study the cause-and-effect relationship between a health-related intervention and a health outcome.
-Interventions include but are not restricted to drugs, biological products, surgical/ radiologic procedures, devices, behavioral treatments, process-of-care changes, and preventive care.
+AJKD defines a clinical trial as any research project that prospectively assigns human participants to an intervention (with or without a comparison group) to study the cause-and-effect relationship between a health-related intervention and a health outcome.
+Interventions include but are not restricted to drugs, biologic products, surgical/ radiologic procedures, devices, behavioral treatments, process-of-care changes, and preventive care.
 This definition includes Phase I to Phase IV trials.

 For trials that were completed on or before December 31, 2005, the authors may, in lieu of registration, cite a published peer-reviewed article describing the study.
 Authors should provide a digital version of this article as a "Relevant Reprint" during manuscript submission.
 If a trial was completed before December 31, 2005 but there is no previous publication, then the trial must be registered retroactively.